govert/VibeServing/docs/vibestudio_design.md

 * **Integration** – the dashboard communicates with a running VibeServer instance.
 Initial prototypes can mock responses so the UI works without an active model.

+## Interaction flow

+Restarting the server from the Prompt panels begins a fresh conversation with the LLM.
+The **Service Prompt** entered by the developer is combined with the persistent **Meta Prompt** (loaded from `vibestudio/meta_prompt.txt`) and hidden instructions telling the model to behave as a VibeServer.
+These meta messages are surrounded by triple braces on their own lines, for example `{{{ system prompt }}}`, to clearly separate them from ordinary HTTP content.
+VibeStudio then sends an HTTP `GET /` request over that conversation and shows the raw request in the Traffic panel.
+The model replies with an HTTP response, which is logged and rendered in the Browser panel.
+To mirror the real VibeServer behaviour, the bundled example server includes the meta prompt at the top of each response, wrapped in triple braces (`{{{ meta }}}`).
+All subsequent user actions are proxied as HTTP requests and responses.
+Future versions may also forward out‑of‑band messages such as notifications.
+Only HTTP is supported today, but additional protocols can be added later.

 ## Roadmap